muskan70/HLDSolutions/GoogleDrive.md

 - Pros: parallel uploading to S3, only load modified blocks on file changes
 - Cons: Added complexity on client's end to do file diff, also have to keep track of file blocks in DB.

-**Add file metadata**
+##### Add file metadata
 > 1. Client 1 sends a request to add the metadata of the new file.
 > 2. Store the new file metadata in metadata DB and change the file upload status to “pending”.
 > 3. Notify the notification service that a new file is being added.
 > 4. The notification service notifies relevant clients (client 2) that a file is being uploaded.

-**Upload files to cloud storage**
+##### Upload files to cloud storage**
-> 1. Client 1 uploads the content of the file to block servers.
+> 2.1 Client 1 uploads the content of the file to block servers.
-> 2. Block servers chunk the files into blocks, compress, encrypt the blocks, and upload them to cloud storage.
+> 2.2 Block servers chunk the files into blocks, compress, encrypt the blocks, and upload them to cloud storage.
-> 3. Once the file is uploaded, cloud storage triggers upload completion callback.
+> 2.3 Once the file is uploaded, cloud storage triggers upload completion callback.
 The request is sent to API servers.
-> 4. File status changed to “uploaded” in Metadata DB.
+> 2.4 File status changed to “uploaded” in Metadata DB.
-> 5. Notify the notification service that a file status is changed to “uploaded”
+> 2.5 Notify the notification service that a file status is changed to “uploaded”
-> 6. The notification service notifies relevant clients (client 2) that a file is fully uploaded.
+> 2.6 The notification service notifies relevant clients (client 2) that a file is fully uploaded.

 ### File Download Flow
 1. Notification service informs client 2 that a file is changed somewhere else.